AlexLipp/faster-unmixer/README.md

 This repository implements an efficient solution to the unmixing of nested concentrations in a (river) network using convex optimisation.
 The method is described in our [EGU abstract](https://meetingorganizer.copernicus.org/EGU23/EGU23-5368.html)

 ## Data input assumptions

 The algorithm requires:

 1) A GDAL readable raster of D8 flow directions.
 We use the ESRI/Arc D8 convention of representing directions with increasing powers of 2 (i.e., 1, 2, 4, 8 etc.) with sink pixels indicated by 0.
+We assume that every cell in the domain eventually flows into a sink node within the domain (or is itself a sink node).
+This assumption requires that **every boundary pixel is set to be a sink**.

 2) A tab-delimited file which contains the names, locations and geochemical observations at the sample sites.
 Sample names are given in column `Sample.Code`, and the x and y-coordinates of the sample sites in columns `x_coordinate` and `y_coordinate`.
-The x and y-coordinates of the sample sites should correspond to the *upper left* corner of pixels, in the same reference system as the D8 raster.
-It is assumed that the sample sites have already been manually aligned onto the drainage grid.
+The x and y-coordinates of the sample sites need to be in the same reference system as the D8 raster.
+It is assumed that the sample sites have already been manually aligned onto the drainage network.
 Subsequent columns contain the name of a given tracer (e.g., `Mg`) and their concentrations (arbitrary units).

 Example datasets are given in `data/d8.asc` and `sample_data.dat`.